 Concert Attendance/Music Tuesdays Requirement

-The music faculty wants students to have access to a variety of musical experiences; therefore, all Music Thirds are required to attend all Music Tuesday events and three music department-sponsored concerts on campus per semester, including concerts (the required number varies from semester to semester) presented by music faculty and outside professionals that are part of the Concert Series.
-Music Tuesdays consist of various programs, including student/faculty town meetings, concert presentations, guest artists’ lectures and performances, master classes, and collaborations with other departments and performing-arts programs.
+The music faculty wants students to have access to a variety of musical experiences.
+Therefore, all Music Thirds are required to attend all Music Tuesdays events and three music program-sponsored concerts on campus per semester, including concerts (the required number varies from semester to semester) presented by music faculty and outside professionals that are part of the Concert Series.
+Music Tuesdays consists of various programs, including student/faculty town meetings, concert presentations, guest artists’ lectures and performances, master classes, and collaborations with other departments and performing arts programs.
 Meetings, which take place in Reisinger Concert Hall on selected Tuesdays from 1:30-3:00 p.m., are open to the community.
-Schedule will be announced each semester.
+The schedule will be announced each semester.

-Master Class is a series of concerts, instrumental and vocal seminars, and lecture demonstrations pertaining to music history, world music, improvisation, jazz, composition, and music technology.
-Master classes take place on Wednesdays from 12:30-1:30 p.m. in either Reisinger Concert Hall or Marshall Field House, Room 1.
-They are open to the College community.
+A series of concerts, instrumental and vocal seminars, and lecture demonstrations pertaining to music history, world music, improvisation, jazz, composition, and music technology, Master Classes take place on Wednesdays from 12:30-1:30 p.m. in either Reisinger Concert Hall or Marshall Field House Room 1.
+Classes are taught by the music faculty and guest artists and are open to the College community.

 Music Workshops and Open Concerts

-Music Workshops are an opportunity for students to perform music that they have been studying in an informal, supportive environment.
+Music Workshops present an opportunity for students to perform music that they have been studying in an informal, supportive environment.
 In this class, participants will present a prepared piece and receive constructive feedback from the instructor and other students.
 Along with the specifics of each performance, class discussion may include general performance issues such as dealing with anxiety, stage presence, and other related topics.
-Each term will consist of three workshops, culminating in an Open Concert that is a more formal recital at the end of each semester.
+Each term will consist of three workshops, culminating at the end of each semester in an Open Concert that is a more formal recital.
 The entire College community is welcome and encouraged to participate.